 Changes in federal regulations, accrediting standards, healthcare products, and patient care practices occur frequently.
 CBIC performs a practice analysis every 4-5 years in order to capture the impact of these changes on the profession.
 In order to assess the competency of the certificant given these changes, five years was chosen as the certification renewal period.

-Candidates who last certified by the CBT are eligible to recertify by the Self-Achievement Recertification Examination (SARE) or the CBT.
-For example, if you took the CBT in June 2007 for initial certification, in order to recertify you MUST either pass the CBT or the SARE in 2012.
+Candidates who last certified by the initial certification examination are eligible to recertify by the recertification examination only.
+For example, if you took the initial certification examination in June 2011, in order to maintain your certification you MUST take the recertification examination in 2016.

 You MUST successfully recertify prior to December 31st of your certification expiration year in order to maintain your CIC® status.
+If you turn in the recertification examination and fail before December 20, 2018, you may take the proctored certification examination at a Prometric testing facility to prevent a lapse in certification.
 If you do not successfully pass the recertification examination and continue to use the CIC® designation, you will be subject to sanctions.
 Please read the Sanctions for Inappropriate Use of the CIC® Designation for additional information.

 Candidates who elect not to recertify or who do not successfully recertify are prohibited from using the CIC® designation.